Beeeeeeelle/resume/_pages/publication.md

 **JOURNAL ARTICLES**
+- Yang, M., Luo, T., **∗Li, B**., Herman, K., Jiang, S., & Kim, J. (Proposal accepted).
+Examining Non-traditional Online Learners’ Ownership of Learning in the Context of ChatGPT-facilitated Design. *Journal of Computing in Higher Education*.

+    > 2022 IF 5.6
+    >
+- **∗Li, B**., Lowell, V., Watson, & Hou, Z. (Proposal accepted).
+Design precedents to design innovation: Developing an Advanced AI Monitoring for Writing Assessment. *Journal of Computing in Higher Education*.

+    > 2022 IF 5.6
+    >
+- **∗Li, B**., Lowell, V., Watson, & Zhang, Z. (Proposal accepted).
+Development of an Instrument to Measure AI-integrated SDL Personal Attributes for Global Language Learners. *Journal of Computing in Higher Education*.

+    > 2022 IF 5.6
+    >
 - **∗Li, B**., Lowell, V., Watson, & Wang, C. (Under reivew).
 A Systematic Review of the First Year of Publications on ChatGPT and Language Learning: Examining ChatGPT's Use in Language Learning, Teaching, and Research. *Computers & Education: Artificial Intelligence*.

     > 2022 IF 7.7
+    >
 - **∗Li, B**., Wang, C., Bonk, C. J., & Kou, X. (Under major revision reivew).
 Exploring inventions in self-directed language learning with generative AI: implementations and perspectives of YouTube content creators. *TechTrends*.

     > 2022 IF 2.5